RetroAchievements/docs/docs/general/glossary.md

 Collecting every achievement in a [set](#set) in hardcore mode gives you a [mastery](#mastery) of the game, and a badge for your profile.

 See the [FAQ entry](faq.md#what-is-hardcore-mode) for more information about Hardcore/Softcore mode.

+## Hash

+A game hash is a specific version of a particular game.
+This is used to verify your copy of the game to ensure it supports achievements.

+See [the relevant FAQ](faq.md#what-is-an-ra-hash) for more information.

 ## Mastery